JohndelSERMONIA/sermonia_library/README.md

 # Library Management System with JWT

-A simple library system with secure access management using JSON Web Tokens (JWT).
-This project allows users to manage a collection of books and authors while ensuring security through token rotation, so each token is single-use only.
+A Library Management System designed for secure and efficient book and author management using JSON Web Tokens (JWT) for authentication.
+This system allows users to manage their library collection, ensuring only authorized access to CRUD operations, with token rotation for enhanced security.
+The system supports features like user registration, login, adding and updating books/authors, and performing database reset operations.

+With this system, administrators can manage users, while regular users can perform actions like adding and updating books, authors, and more.
+The application ensures that each token is single-use and rotates after every operation, adding an extra layer of security.

-# Table of Contents
+## Table of Contents

 1. [Features](#features)
 2. [Technologies Used](#technologies-used)